-28 Going concern
+29 Going concern

 The company has incurred losses during the current and earlier year.
-It's current liabilities exceeds it's current assets as on 31st March 22.
-The financial statement have been prepared on going concern basis in view of the fact that the Company has obtained a support letter from its holding company indicating that the holding company will take necessary actions to orgnize for any shortfall in liquidity during the period of 9 months from the balance sheet date.
+It's current liabilities exceeds it's current assets as on 31st March 23.
+The financial statement have been prepared on going concern basis in view of the fact that the Company has obtained a support letter from its holding company indicating that the holding company will take necessary actions to orgnize for any shortfall in liquidity during the period of 9 months from the balance

-Based on the above, the Company is confident of its ability to meet the funds requirement and to continue its business as a going concern and accordingly, the financial statements have been prepared on that basis.
+Based on the above, the Company is confident of its ability to meet the funds requirement and to continue its business as a going concern and accordingly,

-29 Capital Commitment
+Capital Commitment

-The company has contractually committed (net of advances) ₹NIL and NIL as at March 31,2022 and 2021, respectively.
+The company has contractually committed (net of advances) ₹NIL and NIL as at March 31,2023 and 2022, respectively.